psteinb/libmultiviewnative/README.md

 # GPU based Multi-View Deconvolution using cuFFT

-This package aims at providing an easy-to-use API for calling GPU deconvolution routines from the Fiji/SPIM_Registration plugin.
+This package aims at providing an easy-to-use API for calling GPU deconvolution routines from the Fiji/SPIM_Registration plugin ( https://github.com/fiji/spimreconstruction ).
 It is written in C++ and offers a C API of plain methods and C structs to call from any client binary or library.
 The implementation is based on <http://arxiv.org/abs/1308.0730>.

 # Building the Library